Poonam Sharma

 Profile

-I did my MPhil in Modern South Asian Studies at the University of Cambridge as a Commonwealth Shared Scholar.
-I have worked as an Assitant Professor at the University of Delhi where I taught undergrad courses and tutored MA English students.
-I have been awarded the White Rose College of Arts and Humanities scholarship to pursue my PhD at School of English, University of Leeds (2022–25).
+I completed my MPhil in Modern South Asian Studies at the University of Cambridge as a Commonwealth Shared Scholar.
+I have served as an Assistant Professor at the University of Delhi, where I taught undergraduate courses and mentored MA English students.
+Currently, I am pursuing my PhD at the School of English, University of Leeds (2022–26) as a recipient of the prestigious White Rose College of Arts and Humanities scholarship.

 Research interests